I received the following email yesterday:

 We have been home for almost a month and it is nothing like I thought it would be.
 I know I sound ungrateful and shallow, but I don’t feel anything like love for this beautiful child.
 I have dreamed of her and wanted her for so long, but now I feel like a stranger to her.
 She doesn’t feel like mine and I know she really isn’t mine.
 I know you talked about this issue but I never thought it would happen to me.
 Even though I’m not related to her, I thought I would fall completely in love regardless, but that hasn’t happened.
 I think I’ve made the biggest mistake of my life and I have no one to blame but myself since my husband wanted to stop a long time ago.
 I’m ashamed to tell him or anyone else any of this.

 The myth of falling in love at first sight is powerful and pervasive.
-Plenty of potentially great relationships have never taken off because of this myth, and plenty of first time parents have suffered needlessly, especially parents via surrogacy, adoption, or egg donation.
+Plenty of potentially great relationships have never taken off because of this myth, and plenty of first-time parents have suffered needlessly, especially parents via surrogacy, adoption, or egg donation.

 Some mothers indeed feel an immediate intense love for their child, but plenty of us do not– regardless of how we became mothers.
-You’re blaming surrogacy and donor egg for this lack of instant love, but others blame an especially difficult labor, breastfeeding troubles, in-laws, or adoption.
-I pity the poor mom who has nothing to blame.
+You’re blaming surrogacy and donor eggs for this lack of instant love, but others blame especially difficult labor, breastfeeding troubles, in-laws, or adoption.
+I pity the poor mom, who has nothing to blame.

-Impact of Egg Donation, Surrogacy or Adoption on a Mother’s Love
+Impact of Egg Donation, Surrogacy, or Adoption

 It’s interesting why we idealize the idea of falling rather than growing in love.
 When I think of falling, I think of something quick and painful.
 I much prefer the image of growing in love.
 Growth implies depth, roots, and the ability to withstand the forces of life.
-I have experienced the intoxication of lust at first sight and the warmth of maternal caring at first sight, but not really love at first sight.
+I have experienced the intoxication of lust and the warmth of maternal caring at first sight, but not love at first sight.

 You may not have a biological connection through genetics or pregnancy, but your daughter is 100% yours regardless.
 Love is absolutely not dependent on biology.
 I assume you love your husband, yet you share no DNA.
 This child is yours and will share many of your mannerisms, habits, and traits.
-In other ways she will be uniquely herself.
+In other ways, she will be uniquely herself.
 Isn’t that what we all should hope for our kids?

-Post Baby Depression is Real
+Post-Baby Depression is Real

 The first months of motherhood are a lot of work done with very little sleep and few rewards.
-I’ve always thought that God planned the first smile to hit at around six weeks to insure human survival.
+I’ve always thought that God planned the first smile to hit at around six weeks to ensure human survival.
 Just about when you think you can’t keep going, the source of your exhaustion smiles at you.
-Who knew that droolly toothless smiles were such a powerful fuel and aphrodisiac.
+Who knew that droolly toothless smiles were such a powerful fuel and aphrodisiac?

-You need to ditch the shame.
-You haven’t done anything wrong, and you aren’t weird or abnormal to have these feelings.
+You haven’t done anything wrong and aren’t weird or abnormal to have these feelings.
 However, you do need support and help, and you need it now.
 Share your feelings and fears with your husband.
 He may feel relieved because he feels the same way, or you may feel relieved that he doesn’t blame you.
 In fact, he may think that this beautiful child is the best thing that has ever happened.
 I have no idea what he’s feeling, but this is the type of thing couples should share.

-I know this is easier said than done with a new baby, but it will help normalize your life if you have a scheduled time for a shower, for fixing dinner, and for doing the laundry.
-If you can afford it, hire a sitter so you can get out once a week to do something that you like to do.
+I know this is easier said than done with a new baby, but it will help normalize your life if you have a scheduled time for a shower, fixing dinner, and doing the laundry.
+If you can afford it, hire a sitter so you can get out once a week to do something you like.

 Many infertility patients struggle with unexpected feelings once they finally succeed at having a baby, and a good counselor can help you work through them.
-Your infertility clinic may be able to recommend a therapist or you can use the resource we’ve listed on our How to Find a Doctor or Therapist page.
+Your infertility clinic may be able to recommend a therapist, or you can use the resource we’ve listed on our How to Find a Doctor or Therapist page.